Silvio Romero (footballer)

-Silvio Ezequiel Romero (born 22 July 1988) is an Argentine professional footballer who plays as a striker for Campeonato Brasileiro Série A club Fortaleza, on loan from Independiente.
+Silvio Ezequiel Romero (born 22 July 1988) is an Argentine professional footballer who plays as a striker for Instituto.

 Career

 Early career

 Romero began his career with Instituto de Córdoba at the age of 17, playing with the club until transferring to Lanús in 2010.
 Romero joined French Ligue 1 side Stade Rennes on loan during the 2013–14 season.
 After the loan spell, Mexican club Monarcas Morelia succeeded in obtaining him in the summer of 2014; however he failed to pass a medical ahead of the official signing due to a mild virus he had contracted while in France.

 In 2015, Romero signed with Mexican club Chiapas.
 In his first tournament with the club – the 2015 Clausura – he played in 11 matches and only managed to score one goal.
 In his first full season with the club, Romero's performance had improved, scoring 18 goals (10 in the 2015 Apertura and 8 in the 2016 Clausura), as well as 8 assists.